(AllOne sm logo)

 Emotional wounds when someone else did or said something to you that caused an emotional, physical or financial wound

-When someone else does something to cause an emotional wound, then it seems you have at two primary options:
+When someone else does something to cause an emotional wound, it seems you have two primary options:

 1. The first option is the same as the previous section when someone you know dies.
 You can use self-help resources or talk to others such as professionals, who can help you work through to acceptance.